 3.)
 Who do you need to influence?
 Who holds the power?
 The board?
 State legislators?
 Social media influencers?
 This is where many fall away, because it necessitates getting close to the institutions of power and reaching out to the power-full, and this can intimidate us and turn our stomach.
 Which leads me to the next point.

 4.)
 Who do you need in your corner?
 You will need community.
-Club ReBoot Director, Chrissie Kremer wrote a wonderful blog post about The Comfort and Catalyzing Power of Connection and the role community plays in our lives.
+ReBoot Connect Director, Chrissie Kremer wrote a wonderful blog post about The Comfort and Catalyzing Power of Connection and the role community plays in our lives.
 Find your tribe.
 Join or develop a micro-circle around your cause or issue.
 Learn how the system works and who you to need to be speaking to.
 Often.
 Then develop a disciplined plan of gathering together and executing the plan. #bettertogether has never rung more true.